Cancer Does What It Wants

 I don't control the cancer.

 Cancer does whatever it wants.
 Apparently the people who get larynx cancer are older and they either smoked or drank a lot.
 Not true with me, though, and the cancer didn't care that I didn't present the risk factors.
 It showed up anyway.
 So I had to deal with it.
 That meant I had to endure radiation, which was harder than I thought it would be.
 Eating became very difficult and I lost a lot of weight before I could recover enough to eat solid food again.
 But I didn't get a pass just because the cancer shouldn't have been there.
+If you are trying to lose extra weight check out the latest resurge reviews.

 There is a difference between the work that you need to do and the circumstances that generate the need.
 You don't control the circumstances; you only control your response to them.
 You control the work you do.
 The circumstances have a lot of "should" in them.
 There's some benefit in digging into the should.
 If I had acquired this cancer from smoking for 20 years, that's important to know.
 I shouldn't deny that truth.
 But there is a limit to the value in staying in the should.
 The real value is in what is, and what will be.

 Cancer will do what it wants.
 What remains to be seen is what you will do.
 This principle applies beyond the health issues, of course.
 The world will deliver you all sorts of circumstances--some what you were expecting or planning for, and some that will throw you for a loop.
 Either way, your only way forward is through your behavior and approach to the circumstances.
 What is getting in the way of a clear response from you?
 It's not the circumstances themselves.
 The more you can clear your own head to enable the action that is needed, the better off you'll be, no matter what the circumstances present.
 This requires you to do some work--on yourself.
+Treat most fungal infections with Clear nails plus.

 Do that work on yourself.
 And do it now, because the cancer won't care if you're ready or not.
 It does what it wants.